yul154/Summary-and-Interviews/REST web service.md

 # Rest Web Service

+## What are RESTful webservices?
+REST is a stateless client-server architecture where web services are resources and can be identified by their URIs.
+Client applications can use HTTP GET/POST methods to invoke Restful web services.

-# What is REST API?
+## What is REST API?

  * Representational State Transfer a.k.a REST is an architectural style as well as an approach for communications purpose that is often used in various web services development.
  * It defines a set of principles that a system must comply with in order to get some benefits such as loose coupling between the client and the server, scalability, reliability, and better performance.